 - Information Sources: Politicians and elected officials are the most distrusted information sources, at 51%.
 They are followed by social media influencers at 44% and celebrities at 35%

-- Conversely, family are the most trusted information sources, at 77%, followed by friends and doctors at 73%
+- Conversely, family is the most trusted information source, at 77%, followed by friends and doctors at 73%

 - White respondents are significantly more likely to trust police than Black and Hispanic individuals (68% compared to 35% and 48%, respectively)